Greatjian/system_design_practice/DDIA_notes.md

            - A version number per replica per key attached with the value
            - Version vector is the collection of veriosn numbers from all the replicas

+## CP6

+Partitioning

+Better scalability, larger query throughput, less latency

+- Partitioning Key-Value Data

+    - Spread the data and query load evenly across nodes (skew otherwise)
+    - Random, but not way knowing which node the record is in
+    - Partitioning by Key Range

+        - Easy to fetch for range scans
+        - But certain access patterns can lead to hot spots
+        - Prefix other fields in front of the key
+        - Dynamic partitioning

+    - Partitioning by Hash of Key

+        - Uniformly distribute the skewed data
+        - No need to be cryptographically strong
+        - Partitioning by key hash ranges
+        - Not good for ranged queries: adjacent keys in different partitions
+        - Fixed number of partitions/(per node)/Dynamic partitioning

+    - Compromise between the two above

+        - Compound primary key for several columns
+        - Only the first column is hashed to determine the partition
+        - Other columns are used as a cancatenated index for sorting the data
+        - Can perform ranged queries over the rest columns given a fixed value of the first column

+    - Skewed Workloads and Relieving Hot Spots

+        - Worst case: all reads and writes on the same key
+        - Add a random number to the start/end of the key
+        - But need to read data to all the keys and combine it
+        - Extra bookkeeping of the keys

+- Partitioning and Secondary Indexes

+    - Partitioning Secondary Indexes by Document

+        - Each partition maintains its own secondary indexes
+        - Add document ID (in this partition) to the secondary index
+        - Easy for writes to add new document under one partition
+        - Need to send the query to all partitions and combine the results
+        - Read queries are expensive, prone to latency amplification

+    - Partitioning Secondary Indexes by Term

+        - A global index that covers all partitions of documents
+        - The index term is partitioned
+        - Partitioning by the term: useful for range scans
+        - Partitioning by the hash of the term: even load distribution
+        - Reads are more efficient
+        - Writes are slower and more complicated, affect multiple partitions
+        - Write updates could be asynchronous, meaning an instant read may not be updated

+- Rebalancing Partitions

+    - More/less machines, more/less CPU/RAM (thus more/less partitions) in a node over time
+    - Moving load from one node in the cluster to another
+    - Requirements

+        - Evenly distributed load
+        - Continue accepting reads and writes while rebalancing
+        - No more data than necessary should be moved (faster, less network/disk IO)

+    - Strategies

+        - Hash(key) mod N. Bad since most of the keys need to move
+        - Fixed number of partitions

+            - Operationally simpler
+            - More data -> larger partition size
+            - High enough to acommodate future growth
+            - Hard if total size of the dataset is varaible

+        - Dynamic partitioning

+            - Limited partition size
+            - More data -> more number of partitions per node
+            - When a partition grows to exceed a configured size, it splits into two partitions
+            - But it starts with one single partion in a single node to hanle all writes while other nodes are idle
+            - Could configure to start with an intial set of partitions

+        - Partitioning proportionally to nodes

+            - Fixed number of partitions per node
+            - More data -> more nodes, but same amount of partition in a node
+            - Limited partition size
+            - Repartition needs to pick new boundaries: require hash-based partitioning

+    - Operations: Automatic/manual rebalancing

+        - Fully automated rebalancing: less operational work, but more unpredictable
+        - Only changes when the administrator explicitly configures it
+        - Fully manual

+- Request Routing

+    - How does the client know which node to connect?
+    - Allow clients to contact any node (handle/forward request)

+        - Gossip protocol among the nodes
+        - More complexity in the nodes, but no more coordnation service dependency

+    - Send the client request to a routing tier first, which determines the node, then forward the request

+        - Coordination service: ZooKeeper
+        - Maintain mappings of partition to nodes
+        - Notify routing tier for any mapping update

+    - Requires the client to be aware of the partition assignment to nodes first